AsmaeNedday/Playlist-Quizz-JS/README.md

  # Visualization

 To start application , open the file Playlist/index.html  in your browser  .
 A registration form will show up , and after registration you can access to the playlist and to the Quizz via a link .

-To try the registration via Node.js , you should install node.js , and to place in the directory *Inscription-Node* and run node fnode.js in the command line .
-You will get the message *Server is running at http:127.0.0.1:1337/ * .You open http:127.0.0.1:1337/  in your browser and a form of registration will show up .
+To try the registration via Node.js , you should install Node.js , and to place in the directory *Inscription-Node* and run node fnode.js in the command line .
+You will get the message *Server is running at http:127.0.0.1:1337/ * .You open http:127.0.0.1:1337/  in your browser and a  registration form will show up .